casangi/casadocs/docs/tasks/task_feather2.rst

    image must include a well-defined beam shape (clean beam) in order for feathering to work well; these could be a 'clean beam' for interferometric images, and a 'primary-beam' for a single-dish image.
-Images with multiple (per-plane) beams are supported.
+Images (both single dish and interferometer) with multiple (per-plane) beams are supported.
 The two images must have the same flux density normalization scale.

    Currently, the following constraints are imposed on the two input
    images: